xqwen/fastenloc/tutorial/input.md

 There is no restriction on the number of annotation entries that can be concatenated.

-To run fastENLOC, one needs to prepare probabilistic eQTL annotations generated from software package [``DAP-G``](https://github.com/xqwen/dap/) and posterior probabilities from analyzing GWAS data.
-This document illustrates the details on each step.

 ### Use pre-computed GTEx multi-tissue eQTL annotation

 Simply download appropriate vcf files below.
 Need to specify ``-tissue`` command line option in fastENLOC analysis.